-The Executive Committee serves as the leadership for the Board of Directors and holds the officer positions of Chair, Vice-Chair, Secretary, and Treasurer as well as four Member at Large positions, one of which being the Immediate Past Chairman.
+The Executive Committee serves as the leadership for the Board of Directors and holds the officer positions of Chair, Vice-Chair, and Secretary/Treasurer as well as Member at Large positions, one of which being the Immediate Past Chairman.

 This committee’s purpose is to lead the Board of Directors and membership by making recommendations and decisions which align with NBLC’s mission and regional leadership concerning major public policy issues, which are then approved by membership.